-- 4 Choose the Translation mode and go back to the OpenGL Display.
+- 3 In the VMD Main window, look at the Mouse menu (Fig. 6).
+Here, you will be able to switch the mouse mode from Rotation to Translation or Scale modes. - 4 Choose the Translation mode and go back to the OpenGL Display.
 You can now move the molecule around when you hold the left mouse button down. - 5 Go back to the the Mouse menu and choose the Scale mode this time.
 This will allow you to zoom in or out by moving the mouse horizontally while holding the left mouse button down.